gregoiresage/fitbit-kpay-lib/README.md

 If you want to release a paid app or clockface in the Fitbit gallery, create an account on the <a href="https://k-pay.io" target="_blank">k-pay website</a> and follow the documentation.
 Only use the k-pay lib you download from that website in your apps/clockfaces because each lib you download is uniquely adapted to work for your specific product.

-This open source version is only intended for developer interested in improving the library itself.
-Changed made and accepted here will soon be available for everyone via the k-pay website.
+This open source version is only intended for developers interested in improving the library itself.
+Changes made and accepted here will soon after be available for everyone via the k-pay website.

 # How to test
 This is a completely functional Fitbit app for the Fitbit Ionic or Versa watches.
 Import in Fitbit Studio (or build with the command line SDK) and run it in the simulator to test.